carpentries/instructor-training/episodes/08-motivation.md

 summarizes what we know about stereotype threat in general and presents some strategies for mitigating it in the classroom.

-While there's lots of evidence that unwelcoming climates demotivate members of under-represented groups, it is not clear that stereotype threat is the underlying mechanism.
+While there is lots of evidence that unwelcoming climates demotivate members of under-represented groups, it is not clear that stereotype threat is the underlying mechanism.
 Part of the problem is that [the term has been used in many ways][shapiro-neuberg-stereotype-threat].
 Another is that there are [questions about the replicability of key studies][jussim-stereotype-threat].